 Friction welding is the best solution for this application because materials don't melt during the process, creating a stronger weld.

-The combination of Steel and Inconel is also ideal for engine rods.
-A critical part of a combustion engine, engine rods are exposed to a lot of heat on the flat side, or the head.
+The combination of Steel and Inconel is also ideal for engine valves.
+A critical part of a combustion engine, engine valves are exposed to a lot of heat on the flat side, or the head.
 Meanwhile, the stem gets more contact with other components.
-For similar reasons we would combine Steel and Inconel to make a turbocharger, this combination is also favorable for engine rods because no melting occurs.
+For similar reasons we would combine Steel and Inconel to make a turbocharger, this combination is also favorable for engine valves because no melting occurs.

 Aside from durability, friction welding can also lead to lower costs and less wasted material for our customers.
 The process allows us to create a near-net shape component with the material properties exactly aligned with where the customer requests them.